 Butternut Squash Quinoa Salad is like harvest in a bowl with tender squash, fluffy quinoa and an easy apple cider vinaigrette!
+It's on of my favorite ways to enjoy the savory flavors of fall!

 Harvest season is (hopefully) wrapping up and we’ll soon be turning to all things Thanksgiving.
 After a hectic fall in the fields, I’m excited for healthy salad recipes like Butternut Squash Quinoa Salad.
-It’s a salad recipe that is full of incredible flavors and the colors will amaze, too!
+It’s a perfect salad recipe that is full of incredible flavors and the colors will amaze, too!

 Oh, and it’s healthy too, but you don’t have to tell your family that.
 Wink, wink.